Watch a Volcano Erupt From a Freezing Tent Above Antigua

 Near the bus terminal — which means most tourists never make it here.
 That's the point.

 The craft market sells textiles, masks, pottery, and hand-woven huipiles (traditional Maya blouses) at half the price of the tourist shops around Parque Central.
 Bargaining is expected.
-I started at 50% of the asking price, as advised, and ended up paying about 65%.
+Start at 50% of the asking price, as the locals advise, and you'll likely land around 65%.
 A hand-woven scarf: 80 GTQ ($10).
 A worry doll set: 20 GTQ ($2.60).

-The woman who sold me the scarf showed me how the pattern represented her village.
+The woman selling the scarf will show you how the pattern represents her village.
 Each Maya community has distinct weaving patterns.
-She'd been weaving since she was eight years old.
+Many of these vendors have been weaving since they were eight years old.

 Food in Antigua